 Administration

-How Aeglero handles administration: Settings, MFA enforcement, form categories, and a tour of the other permission-gated admin surfaces.
+How Aeglero handles administration: the Settings page, MFA enforcement, and a tour of the other permission-gated admin surfaces.

 How Administration Is Organized in Aeglero

 There isn't one mega 'admin dashboard' in Aeglero.
 Administration is split into focused surfaces, each with its own permission gate, so you can hand individual responsibilities to specific roles instead of giving someone a single 'super admin' key.
 Manage Users, Manage Roles, Manage Care Teams, System Logs, Workflows (templates and categories), Manage Beds, and the Settings page each live separately and require a different permission to enter.
-The two umbrella permissions that don't have a dedicated learning page are Manage Settings (everything on the Settings page itself) and Manage Workflows (templates plus the form-category list), and those are the focus here.
+The umbrella permission that doesn't have its own dedicated learning page is Manage Settings (everything on the Settings page itself), and that's the focus here.
 The other admin surfaces have their own learning pages with deeper walkthroughs.

 The Settings Page